Maetel1309/DynamicBones-To-MagicaCloth2/README.md

-# Dynamic Bone to MagicaCloth2 Converter
+# Dynamic Bone to MagicaCloth V2 Converter

 This Unity Editor script provides a utility to convert setups using `DynamicBone` components and colliders to `MagicaCloth2` equivalents.
 It aims to automate a significant portion of the migration process, but **manual review and tuning of the resulting MagicaCloth components will always be necessary.**